memsql/memsql-perf-tools/docs/01_intro.md

 function you are probing on got inlined).

-It looks like ftrace might support userland stacktraces with the `userstacktrace` option:
+It looks like ftrace might support userland stacktraces with the `userstacktrace` option [3]:

     This option changes the trace.
 It records a stacktrace of the current userspace thread.
-[3]

-Sounds like ftrace supports tracing on a single thread:

-    Documentation/trace/ftrace.txt describes how to enable events on a per-thread basis using set_ftrace_pid.
-[3]
+Sounds like ftrace supports tracing on a single thread.
+The documentation describes how to enable events on a per-thread basis using set_ftrace_pid [3].

 ### Kprobes

 Kprobes are probes in the Linux kernel which can be placed on almost any function (and also function return, called "kretprobes").
 BPF scripts can be attached to krobes and kretprobes.

-Do not use the C interface defined in the kernel documentation for kprobes [4].
+If you are going to use kprobes on their own (without BPF and BCC), do not use the C interface defined in the kernel documentation for kprobes [4].
 Instead, just use the ftrace interface defined in the aforementioned kernel documentation for ftrace [3].
 It's `/sys/kernel/debug/kprobes` and `/sys/kernel/debug/tracing/kprobe_{events,profile}`.

 Note that there is a blacklist for kprobes, that is, functions which are not